Facing the Anthropocene Farm Fellow, Summer 2020: Call for Applications

 Fellows will receive a stipend of $5000.
-They are expected to attend a dinner with other fellows early in the summer term, to publish a piece on their research on the project website and on the Duke Campus Farm website, and to give a 15 minute presentation in the 2019 fall term on how their work at the Farm has affected their research projects at Duke.
+They are expected to publish a piece on their research on the project website and on the Duke Campus Farm website, and to give a 15 minute presentation in the 202o fall term on how their work at the Farm has affected their research projects at Duke.

-To apply, please send a 1-2 page c.v. and a completed application (see questions below) to email@example.com (subject line “Anthropocene Farm Fellows”), no later than April 8, 2019.
+To apply, please send a 1-2 page c.v. and a completed application (see questions below) to firstname.lastname@example.org (subject line “Anthropocene Farm Fellows”).
+DEADLINE EXTENDED TO APRIL 5, 2020.

 Please answer the following questions in a short paragraph: